yamoyamoto/terraform-provider-aws-cloudwatch-dashboard/README.md

 # terraform-provider-aws-cloudwatch-dashboard

-Terraform provider that makes AWS CloudWatch Dashboard management more maintainable
+Terraform provider that makes AWS CloudWatch Dashboard management more maintainable and easier to build